-The explained below are found within Quest.
-For a Glossary of Terms for undergraduate studies, vist the Undergraduate Studies Academic Calendar.
+The terms explained below are found within Quest.
+For a Glossary of Terms for undergraduate studies, visit the Undergraduate Studies Academic Calendar.

 See the Registrar's Office website for instructions if you are trying to drop your only/last course.

 |A group of requisites for the course that restricts the course to certain students

 |The GPA in Quest is a direct calculation of the unit-weighted average using numeric grades and the weight/value of each grade in units.